Mermaids are beautiful.

 Conclusion on how to draw mermaid hair + Resources

-I hope this in-depth tutorial was helpful to you, and you were able to learn how to draw mermaid hair.
+I hope this in-depth tutorial was helpful to you, and that you were able to learn how to draw mermaid hair.

 And you can always bookmark this post if you want to use these mermaid hair drawing references for studying later.